We've had to postpone the SW22 interview until next month's edition. So in its place, we're sharing with you the gift of music for the holiday season!

 Someone else I love is Michelle H. Murray from SteelHip Designs.
 She has also been doing Steampunk Art since Eve was a baby.
 I love that I can see her Art and know in a nano second that it's hers.
 No one does what she does with brass hearts.

-1,000 projects at once it seems.
+What projects are you working on right now?1,000 projects at once it seems.
 I just finished a power-wheelchair mod that is divine and super functional.
 I am also working on a Steampunk HarleyQuinn Mallot for a friend, a horned tiara for a model-friend in Germany, 3D printed articulated Steam-Wings and about 200 other things at the same time.
 The nice folks *Cough-Sarcasm* from Hollywood have been scouting me for various TV Shows.
 So I might be doing that if they behave and treat me like a human-being.
 We shall see.

 Do your own thing.
 Don't do someone else's thing.
 Find what you love and what you are good at, then make a home there.
 Not actually move.
 Make a home there with your heart.
 Immerse yourself in the people, the culture, the music and the community.
 Only then will you find true success and joy in what you do.
 P.S.
 Just because something has an eye on it, it does not make it Steampunk.